CloudM-Migrate/documentation/index.md

 ---

 {: .new }
-Box and Dropbox endpoint guides completed.
+Teams to Teams project guide completed.

 ---